Copyright © 2023 O'Connor, Acciani and Levy. All rights reserved.

 In 2006, The FDA issued a public health advisory noting that Lexapro and other SSRIs can cause serious birth defects when taken during pregnancy.

 The FDA has only approved the use of Lexapro for women who are pregnant if the benefits of the drug outweigh the possible side effects.
-If you were pregnant and prescribed Lexapro and you were not warned of the possible side effects Lexapro could cause to your child, you may be entitled to join a Lexapro lawsuit.
+If you were pregnant and prescribed Lexapro and you were not warned of the possible side effects it could cause to your child, speak with our Cincinnati attorneys about your legal options.

 The dangers that Lexapro poses to a developing fetus are extreme.
 Forest Laboratories has become the subject of a Lexapro lawsuit due to the dangerous side-effects the drug causes.
 The company has also received fines totaling over $300 million based on its past unethical practices.

 Holding the manufacturer of a dangerous drug legally responsible for causing a defect in your newborn child is the best way to seek justice.
-The class action lawyers at O’Connor, Acciani & Levy have a history of taking the fight to companies that caused their consumers harm.
-We will provide you with a free, no obligation consultation to determine if you are entitled to file a Lexapro lawsuit.
+The class action attorneys at O’Connor, Acciani & Levy have a history of taking the fight to companies that caused their consumers harm.
+Our Cincinnati Lexapro lawyers will provide you with a free, no obligation consultation to determine if you are entitled to file a Lexapro lawsuit.